Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Kinetic equation for nonequilibrium Wigner function and Fokker- Planck equation for distribution function of hydrodynamic variables

-A hard problem at the examination of nonlinear fluctuations based on equation system (\ref{eq2.47}), (\ref{eq2.48}) is the calculations of structural function $W(a;t)$ and generalized hydrodynamical velocities $v(a;t)$.
-One consider the function $W(a;t)$ and rewrite as
+A hard problem to examine the nonlinear fluctuations based on the equation system (\ref{eq2.43}), (\ref{eq2.44}) is to calculate the structure function $W(a,a';t)$ and generalized hydrodynamical velocities $v({\bf a};t)$.
+To this end, we use the method of iterations.
+In the first approximation for the operator function $U(F|\tau)$, we take

+which follows from (\ref{eq2.36}), and then by substiting into (\ref{eq2.38}), we obtain the first approximation for the structure function: